Episode 7 -- "Washington Wore a Toga."

 SO FAR INTERVIEWED ON ANCIENT ROME REFOCUSED

 3. The historian Professor Carl J. Richard

-6. Natalie Haynes, author of the book THE ANCIENT GUIDE TO MODERN LIFE.
+6. Natalie Haynes, author of THE ANCIENT GUIDE TO MODERN LIFE.

 7. Jame A. Bretney, producer of proposed TV series THE STORY OF CRETICUS.